zwave-js/firmware-updates/docs/firmware-files.md

 ## File format

+We **strongly** recommend using [Visual Studio Code](https://code.visualstudio.com/) to edit these files.

-When using VSCode, the files will automatically be validated against a JSON Schema.
+It provides syntax highlighting and will automatically validate the files against a JSON Schema.
 This way you can spot errors directly while working on them:

 <p align="center">
 	<img src="json_schema.png" alt="Example of an error detected by the JSON Schema" />
 </p>

+In addition, the built-in graphical `git` client makes working with GitHub easier.

 ### Defining which devices a definition file applies to